This recipe appeared in the July 2017 edition of Redbook Magazine, 25 New Things To Do With Watermelon.

 - Brush the toast slices with butter and bake until golden, about 2-3 min.

-- Combine the ricotta, feta, diced jalapenos and salt in a food processor until smooth.
+- Combine the ricotta, feta, diced jalapeños and salt in a food processor until smooth*.
+Taste and add more salt to taste, if needed.

 - Spread ricotta mixture over toast slices, top with watermelon and tomatoes.